 The water content and high fiber will help the puppy poop.
 But please don’t use pumpkin pie filling, as it contains sugars and spices — only canned pure pumpkin will do the job.

-5. Olive Oil or Mineral Oil
+Option #3: Olive Oil or Mineral Oil

-Take caution when adding any oil to the food as it could potentially cause diarrhea.
+Take caution when adding any oil to the food because it could potentially cause diarrhea.
 Trading one digestive problem for another is never a good solution.

-Do not syringe it directly into your pet’s mouth — that slippy mineral oil doesn’t feel like other fluids do in the mouth and may not trigger the swallowing reflex.
+Do not syringe it directly into your pet’s mouth — that slippery mineral oil doesn’t feel like other fluids do in the mouth and may not trigger the swallowing reflex.
 The risk is that it could be accidentally inhaled into the lungs.

-7. Ginger and Chicken Broth
+Option #4: Ginger and Chicken Broth

-Ginger is known to not only aid in digestive health but also to assist in a more effective bowel movement.
+Ginger is known to not only aid in digestive health, but also to assist in a more effective bowel movement.
 The fats in the broth also help move things along.

-9. Provide Lots of Water
+Option #5: Provide Plenty of Water

-If your pet is experiencing constipation for longer than 24 hours or it is accompanied by vomiting, please get to the vet right away.
+If your pet is experiencing this problem for longer than 24 hours or it is accompanied by vomiting, please get to the vet right away.